MFEK/glif/README.md

 To make this as easy as possible to build, and cross-platform without hassle, the icon is compiled right into the binary via the Rust `include_str!` macro.

+## Running from artifacts

+MFEKglif is still alpha-quality software, and a numbered release hasn't been made yet.
+Before 1.0 is out, though, you can test it out with the artifacts function in GitHub.
+Go to [«Actions»](https://github.com/MFEK/glif/actions), choose a commit, and download the artifact for your OS.
+Three are uploaded: MFEKglif-linux, MFEKglif-windows, and MFEKglif-macos (not notarized).

 ## Building

 ### Mac users